What is Information Architecture?

 – George Constanza

-Information architecture and sitemaps are closely connected in that they work together to label and organize the pages on a website.
-Ultimately, their shared goal is to intuitively guide users to find the information they’re looking for.
+Information architecture and sitemaps are closely connected in that they work together to label and organize a website’s pages.
+Ultimately, their shared goal is to help users intuitively find the information they want.

-Information architecture is the foundational plan (or blueprint) for how a website’s content will be organized, labeled, and interconnected.
-It encompasses all the research, strategy and UX thinking around user goals and challenges.
-Plus it takes stock of the site’s different content types and the relationships between them.
+Information architecture is the foundational plan (or blueprint) for how a website’s content will be organized, labelled, and interconnected.
+It encompasses all the research, strategy, and UX thinking around user goals and challenges.
+It also takes stock of the site’s different content types and their relationships.

-A sitemap is essentially the outcome of the information architecture.
-It’s a holistic visual representation of the website’s structure, outlining page priorities, hierarchy and more.
-You can think of it this way: IA is like a recipe that outlines the ingredients while a sitemap is the finished meal.
+A sitemap is essentially the outcome of information architecture.
+It’s a holistic visual representation of the website’s structure, outlining page priorities, hierarchy, and more.
+Think of it this way: IA is like a recipe that outlines the ingredients, while a sitemap is the finished meal.

-Taking on a website’s information architecture can seem like a daunting task, especially for a site that has a large amount of pages.
-It can sometimes feel like trying to de-tangle a massive ball of yarn and not in the way that’s fun for cats.
-Thankfully, there is a set of principles developed by information architect Dan Brown that provides some practical guidance for designing a website’s architecture.
+Taking on a website’s information architecture can seem daunting, especially for sites with many pages, like national associations and enterprises.
+It can sometimes feel like trying to de-tangle a massive ball of yarn (and not in a way that’s fun for cats).
+Thankfully, information architect Dan Brown developed principles that provide practical guidance for designing a website’s architecture.

 1. The principle of objects

-This first principle is related to how we think about and group content on a high-level.
-In this case, as an ever-evolving set of objects with distinctive attributes and desired outcomes.
-Each content object has its own unique purpose and is meant to influence users in different ways.
-It can be long or short, copy-rich or visually-driven.
-Some content is meant to inform and educate, while other content seeks to inspire action.
+This first principle is related to how we think about and group content on a high level.
+In this case, we think of content as an ever-evolving set of objects with distinctive attributes and desired outcomes.
+Each content object’s unique purpose is meant to influence users differently.
+It can be long or short, copy-rich or visually driven.
+Some content is meant to inform and educate, while others seek to inspire action.
 Viewing content in this way (according to its defining characteristics) is key to classifying and grouping content.

 2. The principle of choices